mugalan/intrinsic-rigid-body-control-estimation/README.md

 Due to the topological properties of most of the Lie groups such as the rotation group $SO(3)$, **global asymptotic stabilization** is impossible using continuous state-feedback.
 However, this controller achieves **almost-global locally exponential (AGLE) convergence**, meaning:

 A key feature of this controller is that it leverages the **linearity of the momentum equations**.
-By formulating the dynamics in terms of momentum, the control design reduces to applying **standard PID structure** on a linear system — despite the nonlinear configuration space.
+By formulating the error dynamics in terms of momentum, the control design reduces to applying a **standard PID structure** on a linear system — despite the nonlinear configuration space.
 This dramatically simplifies the controller implementation while preserving geometric correctness.

 * The desired configuration is **asymptotically stable** from almost all initial conditions.
 * The only exceptions are a measure-zero set of initial attitudes — these are **unstable saddle points** of the error function.
+* The convergence is locally exponential.

 This is the best possible result achievable with smooth feedback on general Lie groups, making the controller **theoretically optimal** under the constraints of continuous control.